IEEE SA Standards Board Operations Manual

 5.1.1 Responsibilities of the Standards Committees

 The Standards Committee shall be responsible for the development and coordination of the standards project, and for supervising the standards project from inception to completion.
 The Standards Committee also shall be responsible for the maintenance of the standards after their approval by the IEEE SA Standards Board.
 As part of this responsibility, each Standards Committee shall operate in accordance with a written set of policies and procedures (P & P) that have been accepted by the IEEE SA Standards Board.
 Such P & P shall not be in conflict with the IEEE SA Standards Board Operations Manual.
 Standards Committees should note that there are model operating procedures (e.g., individual, entity, etc.) available for use by the Standards Committee.
-All Standards Committee Officers shall successfully complete i) the IEEE SA Standards Working Group Chair Fundamentals training and ii) the Understanding IEEE SA’s Antitrust, Competition, and Commercial Terms Policies training prior to or within 60 days of appointment, or as assigned.
+All Standards Committee Officers shall successfully complete all training as required by the IEEE SA Standards Board for Standards Committee Officers or as assigned.

 If a Standards Committee’s P & P has been in force for five years and the Standards Committee determines that its standards activities should remain active, the Standards Committee shall submit its P & P, or an extension request, to the AudCom Administrator.
 AudCom will make a recommendation to the IEEE SA Standards Board whether or not to accept its P & P or the extension.
 An extension request may be granted for one or more years.